psreed/github_app_pe_oauth_management/README.md

 1. Have your control repository available on GitHub and ensure it's part of your organization
 2. Create a "GitHub App" for authentication and attach it to your organization.
 Ensure the App has permissions to the specific (or all organization) repos.
 3. Create a `config.json` file based on the `example_config.json`.
+4. Scripts will require `python3-lxml` libraries.
+On RedHat based systems, this can be installed using `dnf install -y python3-lxml`
+5. Target directory for token files configured in `config.json` needs to exist and be accessible by user `pe-puppet`

 # Process